skipkemoi/alx-low_level_programming/0x00-hello_world/README.md

-the script run a C file through preprocessor and save it in another file
+the script compiles C file but does not link